birneylab/medaka_behaviour_pilot/README.md

-# Measurement and classification of bold-shy behaviours in medaka fish.
+# Measurement and classification of bold-shy behaviours in medaka fish

 This repository describes the analysis done in this work: [DOI of preprint].
 We studied differences in behaviour among medaka (*O. latipes*) strains.